baselhusam/The-Practice-of-Computing-Using-Python-Solved/README.md

 # The-Practice-of-Computing-Using-Python-Solved
-In this repository I will solve `The Practice of Computing Using Python` book the third edition.
+In this repository I will solve <b> The Practice of Computing Using Python </b> book the third edition.